NSR9/Deep-Learning-Practice/S7/Readme.md

     upload to Github
     Attempt S7-Assignment Solution

- Important points regarding S7 Assignment submission.
+Important points regarding S7 Assignment submission:
+S7 is the folder which contains S7-Assignment contents.
 The S7_mainFile is the main and route file.
 This file imports the following files:
   1. execute.py
   2. image_tranformations.py